 The DAS Research Coordination Network (RCN) has four main goals:

-The proposed DAS RCN will use the mechanisms of workshops and short courses to engage a range of potententially interested groups.
+The proposed DAS RCN will use the mechanisms of workshops and short courses to engage a range of potentially interested groups.
 Workshops will focus on producing white papers in areas of science applications, data management, and future technology developments.
 Short courses will provide hands-on instruction in DAS-specific subjects such as data analysis, data management, and best field practices.
-The RCN is proposed for three years, after which it is expected that DAS will become permanently incorporated into new or existing facilities, and the community will become self-sustaining through community-wide facilities and professional societies.
-This research coordination network is supported by funding from the National Science Foundation.
+The RCN will run for three years, after which it is expected that DAS will become permanently incorporated into new or existing facilities, and the community will become self-sustaining through community-wide facilities and professional societies.
+This research coordination network is supported by funding from the National Science Foundation under award EAR-1948737.

 The DAS RCN plans to gather community input through a variety of methods.
 A DAS mailing list is available through the IRIS Message Center at: https://ds.iris.edu/message-center/topic/das/ to provide a forum for discussion and for announcements of events, workshops, meetings, or other opportunities in the DAS community.
 Please consider joining us at one or more of the following events to provide your input and get involved.

 Upcoming events (RCN and community organized):

 DAS Workshop at 2023 SSA Meeting (April 17, 2023 2-5pm | San Juan, Puerto Rico)